-I/O Pull-ups: Individual I/O channels include $10K\Omega$ pull-ups to the excitation rail, to pull the open drain output and tandem input high (OFF).
-An external excitation supply is typically connected between the EXC+ and RTN terminals 22 and 21 of the module, or it can optionally be delivered via the DIN Rail bus.
-The installed resistor is one element of a four isolated SIP resistor (8 pins) and rated to 0.3W per element up to 70°C (refer to Bourns 4308M-102-103LF parts).
-If your application requires a stronger pull-up (lower resistance), you will have to wire it externally in parallel with the internal 10K pull-up, being careful that you never exceed 250mA of drain current per output.
+I/O Pull-Downs: Individual I/O channels have $10K\Omega$ pull-downs to I/O return and will never float.
+The installed resistor is one element of a four isolated SIP resistor (8 pins) and rated to 0.3W per element up to 70° C (refer to Bourns 4308M-102-103LF parts).
+If your application requires a stronger pull-down (lower resistance), you will have to wire it externally in parallel with your load, being careful that you never exceed 250Ma of source current per output (load plus pull-down current).